-Each day spent in Marrakech there’s teasing rooftop views of a mountain range named after a Greek god holding up the skies – a tempting reminder of the adventure offered just an hour away.
+Each day spent in Marrakech is a day you’ll be teased with rooftop views of a mountain range named after a Greek god holding up the skies – a tempting reminder of the adventure offered just an hour away.
 Hiking in the Atlas Mountains was a great escape from the city and an introduction to what Morocco has to offer adventure travellers.

 We rolled out with Maroc Nature and two guides, both Berbers and born in the mountains.
 After making quick work of the morning traffic we got to see another side of Marrakech: Sprawling estates and new developments are testament to a country that’s fast developing, and struggling in places to keep up appearances.

 Where the souks are filled with colour, the suburbs look bleak by comparison.
 That said, it wasn’t long before we broke from the road and into the foothills.